DSchau/blog/content/blog/2019-01-09-seo-and-gatsby/index.md

 ### `StaticQuery`

 Gatsby distinguishes between page-level queries and component queries.
 The former can use page GraphQL queries while the latter can use a new in Gatsby v2 feature called [`StaticQuery`][gatsby-static-query].
 A StaticQuery will be parsed, evaluated, and injected at _build time_ into the component that is requesting the data.
-This is a perfect scenario in which we can create an SEO component with sane defaults that can be easily extended.
+We can use the data from this query to fall back to sane defaults, while also providing an extensible, reusable component.

-### Creating the component
+### Creating the SEO component

 Using the power and flexibility of React, we can create a React component to power this functionality.

 > Note: `react-helmet` is enabled, by default, in gatsby-starter-default and gatsby-starter-blog
 >
-> If you're not using those: [follow this guide for installation instructions][gatsby-plugin-react-helmet]
+> If you're not using those starters [follow this guide for installation instructions][gatsby-plugin-react-helmet]

 ```jsx:title=src/components/seo.js
 import React from 'react';